kaosat-dev/Blenvy/tools/gltf_auto_export/README.md

 For convenience I also added this [Blender addon](./gltf_auto_export.py) that
 - automatically exports your level/world from Blender to gltf whenever you save your Blend file.
+- in Blueprints mode (highly recommended !) :
-- it also supports automatical exports of used collections as [Gltf blueprints](../../crates/bevy_gltf_blueprints/README.md) & more !
+    - supports automatic exports of used collections as [Gltf blueprints](../../crates/bevy_gltf_blueprints/README.md)
+    - supports any number of main/level scenes
+        - Blender scenes where you define your levels, and all collection instances are replaced with "pointers" to other gltf files (all automatic)
+    - supports any number of library scenes
+        - Blender scenes where you define the assets that you use in your levels, in the form of collections
+    - automatic export of **changed** objects & collections only ! a sort of "incremental export", where only the changed collections (if in use) get exported when you save your blend file

 ## Installation: